Creating DLC Mods

 There are a few things I suggest doing before you actually deploy your mod to the file that you will upload to your host (which is typically NexusMods).

 - Ensure you've set a version number in moddesc.ini.
-The descriptor name is modver and the value must be a decimal number, so no letters or other non numeric items.
+The descriptor name is modver and the value must be a semantic version number, so no letters or other non numeric items.
+Semantic versioning is done by each set of integers, so 1.02 is a higher version than 1.1. (since 02 is actually just 2).

 - Make sure you do not have extra files in your DLC folder, like .bak or working copies.
 You should only ship what's necessary.
 I have seen many strange extra files in mods that I have inspected on NexusMods.

 - Consider starting your NexusMods page.
 Obviously, since you don't have the file to upload yet, you can't publish it, but once you start creating a page you will have a mod id, which in turn means you will know the mod URL.
-Putting the URL to your mod in modsite in moddesc.ini (or edit it in Mod Utils under Edit name/description/site) will allow users a one click solution to find your mod page for support with the mod, or to give feedback or endorsements.
+Putting the URL to your mod in modsite in moddesc.ini (or edit it in the Moddesc Editor, which is available under Mod Utils) will give users a one click solution to finding your mod page for support with the mod or to give feedback.
+A proper NexusMods URL will also enable endorsements for your mod directly from within Mod Manager.

 Deploying your mod to an archive file